-There is extensive empirical evidence of herding by institutional investors: Money managers tend to trade excessively in the direction of the recent trades of other managers.2 However, the literature offers less clear conclusions regarding the impact of institutional herding on stock prices.
+There is extensive empirical evidence of herding by institutional investors: money managers tend to trade excessively in the direction of the recent trades of other managers.2 However, the literature has reached less clear conclusions regarding the impact of institutional herding on stock prices.
 In fact, the empirical conclusions on the price impact of institutional herding are characterized by an intriguing dichotomy.
-Studies examining the short-term impact of institutional trading generally find that herding has a stabilizing effect on prices.
+Studies examining the short-term impact of institutional trade generally find that herding has a stabilizing effect on prices.
 In contrast, studies focusing on longer horizons often find that herding predicts reversals in returns, thus providing empirical evidence in favor of Trichet's view.3

 The theoretical literature lags behind its empirical counterpart in this area.
-While the well-known model of Scharfstein and Stein (1990) shows that money managers may herd because of reputational concerns, there is no systematic theoretical analysis of the effects that institutional herding may have on equilibrium prices.
+While the well-known model of Scharfstein and Stein (1990) shows that money managers may herd due to reputational concerns, there is no systematic theoretical analysis of the effects that institutional herding may have on equilibrium prices.

-In this article, we present a simple yet rigorous model of the price impact of institutional herding.
+In this paper we present a simple yet rigorous model of the price impact of institutional herding.
 Our results provide precise theoretical foundations for the dichotomous empirical conclusions with regard to the price impact of institutional herding.
-We analyze the interactions among three classes of traders: career-concerned fund managers, profit-motivated proprietary traders, and security dealers endowed with market power.
+We analyze the interaction among three classes of traders: career-concerned fund managers, profit-motivated proprietary traders, and security dealers endowed with market power.
 Our results are as follows.
-First, we show that the reputational concerns of fund managers give rise to an endogenous tendency to imitate past trades, which impacts the prices of the assets they trade.
-Second, we show that institutional herding positively predicts short-term returns but negatively predicts long-term returns.
-Therefore, our theory provides a simple and unified framework within which to interpret the empirical results on the price impact of institutional herding at short and long horizons.
-Finally, our theory generates several new, testable predictions linking institutional herd behavior, trading volume, and the time-series properties of stock returns.
+First, we show that the reputational concerns of fund managers imply an endogenous tendency to imitate past trades, which impacts the prices of the assets they trade.
+Second,